The PSAT junior year could lead to thousands in scholarships for college

 PSAT Practice Test date and location: Saturday, September 9, beginning at 9 a.m.
 (MHS room location TBD)

-Review Session date and location: Saturday, September 30, from 9 a.m. to 12 p.m.
+Review Session date and location: Saturday, September 23 or Saturday, September 30, from 9 a.m. to 12 p.m.
 Review your PSAT practice test scores, strengths and areas for improvement.
 This review session is facilitated by a trained PSAT instructor from The Princeton Review.

 |Official PSAT Exam Free||Juniors will take the official PSAT exam on Wednesday, October 11, beginning at 8 a.m. at Minnetonka High School.
 Students registered for the exam will be excused for hours 1-3. |